OfficeDev/office-js-docs-pr/docs/outlook/debug-autolaunch.md

 > [!IMPORTANT]
 > This debugging capability is only supported in Outlook on Windows with a Microsoft 365 subscription.

-In this article, we discuss the key stages to enable debugging.
+This article discusses the key stages to enable debugging.

 - [Mark the add-in for debugging](#mark-your-add-in-for-debugging)
 - [Configure Visual Studio Code](#configure-visual-studio-code)